What Are Outbound Clicks on Pinterest? Explained for Beginners

 what are outbound clicks on pinterest

 Pinterest analytics reveal two critical numbers: pin interactions and website referrals.
 One shows curiosity, the other commitment.
 Knowing which drives results separates hobbyists from strategic marketers.
+Discover how to streamline your content collection with this efficient solution for downloading Pinterest videos.

 Pin Clicks vs. Outbound Clicks Explained